travismacdonald/TrainingMode-CommunityEdition/README.md

     - Simplified and performant [tool](https://github.com/AlexanderHarrison/gc_fst) to extract and rebuild ISOs.

 ## Compilation

+We have completely overhauled the build process.
+Now any developer can easily compile an iso from source and add new features to the modpack.
+Have some specific tech you want to train?
+Find a bug that's been annoying you?
+Come make a PR!

 ### Windows
 1. [Install DevKitPro](https://github.com/devkitPro/installer/releases/latest).
 Install the Gamecube (aka PPC or PowerPC) package.
 2. Drag your legally obtained SSBM v1.02 ISO on to the 'build_windows.bat' file.
 If all goes well, 'TM-More.iso' will be created.